Paul Copley

-Paul Mackriell Copley (born 25 November 1944) is an English actor and voice over artist.
+Paul Mackriell Copley (born 25 November 1944) is an English actor.
 From 2011 to 2015 he appeared as Mr. Mason, father of William Mason, in 16 episodes of Downton Abbey, and from 2020 to 2021, he appeared in the ITV soap opera Coronation Street as Arthur Medwin.

 Early life

 Copley was born in Denby Dale, West Riding of Yorkshire, and grew up beside a dairy farm there.
 His father, Harold, was involved with local amateur dramatic productions, as were the rest of his family.
 He went to Penistone Grammar School, then to the Northern Counties College of Education in Newcastle upon Tyne, where he received an Associate of the Drama Board (ADB) in Drama.
 He taught English and Drama in Walthamstow, before he joined the Leeds Playhouse Theatre-in-education Company in 1971.

 Career

 Copley was the male lead character in the four-part BBC series Days of Hope in 1975, which depicted events between the First World War and the General Strike from a family involved in socialist politics.

 In 1976, Copley won the Laurence Olivier Award for Actor of the Year in a New Play for his role in John Wilson's For King and Country.

-After appearing as Private Wicks in the film A Bridge Too Far (1977), he played a small but noticeable role in Zulu Dawn (1979) as Cpl Storey in the British Army.
+After appearing as Private Wicks in the film A Bridge Too Far (1977), he played a small but noticeable role as Cpl Storey of the British Army in Zulu Dawn (1979).
 He appeared in the then-controversial ATV drama Death of a Princess (1980), playing a British witness to the killing of an Arabian princess and her lover.
 He has played Matthews in Hornblower, Ian in Roughnecks, Jerry in This Life, and Peter Quinlan in The Lakes.
-In the critically acclaimed Queer as Folk he played Nathan Maloney's father.
-He was in Big Finish's July 2002 Doctor Who story Spare Parts and appeared in Shameless as a water sports enthusiast.
-In 1980, he appeared in the highly successful comedy drama series Minder playing George Palmer in episode The Old School Tie.
+He played Nathan Maloney's father in the critically acclaimed Queer as Folk.
+He was in Big Finish's July 2002 Doctor Who, story Spare Parts and appeared in Shameless as a water sports enthusiast.
+In 1980, he appeared in the highly successful comedy drama series Minder, playing George Palmer in episode The Old School Tie.
 He narrated the Channel 4 programme How Clean Is Your House?, and featured in the ITV children's hit show Best Friends in 2005–2006, playing the grandfather.

 He is a regular actor in Radio 4 drama, usually in gritty or romantic plays or series about hard-working folk set in the north of England, often repeated on BBC Radio 4 Extra.
 Whenever a genial Yorkshire accent has been cast in the BBC radio drama department, he has often been summoned.
 Copley played the long-suffering teacher Geoff Long in Radio 4's long running King Street Junior.
 Covering ten series and some seventy-six episodes, this ran on BBC Radio 4 from 1985 to 1998.
 He also narrated the Yorkshire Television nine-part serial adaptation of The Pilgrim's Progress (1985) entitled Dangerous Journey.